Resource-aware Cyber Deception for Microservice-based Applications: Performance evaluation

 \subsection{Variable number of microservices}

-We assess the results by fixing the decoy resource ratio as $\delta = 0.3$ while increasing the number of microservice from $N=100$ to $N=500$.
+We assess the results by fixing the decoy resource ratio as $\delta = 0.3$ while increasing the number of microservice from $M=100$ to $M=500$.

-In Fig. \ref{fig:microservices_paths_covered} we present the percentage of DAPs over the total number of AP in the AG.
-The optimal solution achieves the highest performance since it spreads more effectively the decoys within the microservice deployment topology.
-In detail, the optimal formulation selects microservices that are traversed by a high number of APs and, at the same time, that can be intercepted by a high number of DAPs.
+In Fig. \ref{fig:microservices_paths_covered} we present the decoy interaction probability as defined in \eqref{eq:decoy_interaction_prob}.
+The optimal solution achieves the best performance since it spreads more effectively the decoys within the current microservice deployment.
+In detail, the optimal formulation selects microservices that are traversed by a high number of APs and, at the same time, by a high number of DAPs which are possibly generated by already deployed decoys given the resource available.
 The heuristic scheme provides some notable optimality gap since its greedy approach prioritizes the allocation of decoys along the same AP instead of diversifying the allocation on other APs.
 However, it still generates a higher number of DAPs compared to the linear scheme.
-The latter underestimates the number of generated DAPs as it neglects the impact of the allocated decoy on the AG topology.
+The latter underestimates the number of generated DAPs as it neglects the impact of the allocated decoys on the AG topology.
 This decoy placement configuration does not take advantage of DAPs generated between decoys to increase the possible number of intercepted attacks, hence it suffers from an evident performance loss compared to the optimal approach.
 The sidecar is outperformed by all schemes since it does not consider the sequence of microservices that must be violated by the attacker in order to reach the target.
 In detail, highly vulnerable microservices are reached by few APs when they are surrounded by more secure microservices.
 Consequently, the allocated decoys generates a lower number of DAPs.
 Moreover, by increasing the number of microservices, this effect is exacerbated as there are more microservices acting as “filters" that further reduce the number of APs traversing the selected microservices.